filipematias23/Bison-Fly/README.md

 ## Heading Day

-> Heading date (flowering time) in crops is associated with the timing of the floral transition and is one of the most important agronomic traits that determines the distribution and regional adaptability of plants, thereby affecting crop production.
-In the case of wheat, vernalization is the requirement for a plant to undergo cold temperatures before flowering.
+> Heading date (flowering time) in crops is associated with the timing of the floral transition and is one of the most important agronomic traits that affects crop production.
+In wheat, vernalization is the requirement for a plant to undergo cold temperatures before flowering.Yearly or late heading date is connected with scape strategies of important diseases as Fusarium Head Blight (FHB).
 The heading day is set when 50% of the plants in the plot has a complete spike exposed as observed in the left plot in the image below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_HD.jpg">